Ellora Caves, Kailasanatha Temple

 History in short

-Rashtrakuta dynasty ruled in large part of contemporary India in 6th – 10th centuries.
+Rashtrakuta dynasty ruled in large part of contemporary India in the 6th – 10th centuries.
 These powerful clans had excellent internal organisation and managed to keep control over the vast area with sure hand, wisdom and also skilled use of religion as the organising institute for society.
 In these times Central India experienced gradual shift from Buddhism to Hinduism, at the end of this period Jainism became more widespread.
 These religions rather peacefully co-existed in Central India and Ellora Caves serve as one of the best examples for this.
 Ellora, especially the glorious Kailasanatha Temple is the highest architectural attainment throughout the rich history of art during the time of this dynasty.

 First caves in Ellora were created shortly after the previous royal shrines of this region – Ajanta Caves – were abandoned.
 In many aspects Ellora Caves continue the tendencies originating in Ajanta, but there are numerous influences from other regions of India and new trends in art represented in Ellora.